MerlijnStaps/merlijnstaps.github.io/teaching.md

 For me, teaching is one of the most rewarding aspects of being in academia.
 Most of my past teaching experience is in courses about **mathematical biology** and **statistics**, topics that I really enjoy to teach because they are beautiful in their own right and also serve themselves well to help students develop the ability to think critically, rigorously, and quantitatively.

+In 2022, I was <A HREF="https://www.princeton.edu/news/2022/05/13/graduate-students-honored-excellence-teaching" TARGET="_BLANK">recognized</A> with a Graduate Teaching Award for my teaching at Princeton.

 ### Teaching at Princeton

 Courses for which I was an Assistant in Instruction at Princeton: